blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 * toc

 When I made my site, specifically when I [switched to Hakyll](/posts/the-switch-to-hakyll), I didn't bother to include a [syndication feed](http://en.wikipedia.org/wiki/Web_feed) because I didn't expect that anyone would care to want to subscribe to my site.
-However, someone [filed an issue](https://github.com/blaenk/blaenk.github.io/issues/1) concerning this on github:
+However, someone [filed an issue](https://github.com/blaenk/blaenk.github.io/issues/1) concerning this on github.
+I knew Hakyll exposed a module specifically for this: [Hakyll.Web.Feed](http://hackage.haskell.org/packages/archive/hakyll/latest/doc/html/Hakyll-Web-Feed.html).
+It was more a matter of implementing it in a straightforward manner with the least duplication of work.

 > I'd like to subscribe to your blog, but I can't seem to find an RSS feed (nor the Hakyll code to generate one).
 Would you consider adding one?

-I knew Hakyll exposed a module specifically for this: [Hakyll.Web.Feed](http://hackage.haskell.org/packages/archive/hakyll/latest/doc/html/Hakyll-Web-Feed.html).
-It was more a matter of implementing it in a straightforward manner with the least duplication of work.
+> <footer><strong>Nathan</strong> <cite><a href="https://github.com/blaenk/blaenk.github.io/issues/1">Issue #1</a></cite></footer>

-### Considerations
+## Considerations

 If I used my custom post compiler, it would include the table of contents and Pygments highlighted code.
 This was a problem because the table of contents didn't work correctly in [the feed reader](https://yoleoreader.com/) I tested with and so just served to waste space.
 Worse, Pygments highlighted code was completely absent from the feed reader -- that is, not that it wasn't highlighted, but the code itself was completely missing.
 Finally, posts containing math type -- which is rendered with [MathJax](http://www.mathjax.org/) on this site -- obviously did not render at all in the feed reader.